At some point in the next year, the focus will turn to the rebuild. How can marketers help their businesses, and society, come back stronger?

 Staying effective in the age of e-commerce

 The COVID-19 pandemic has accelerated e-commerce growth globally, and most marketers believe this shift is permanent.
 Responding to this trend is a top priority for 2021.
-Some are exploring direct-to-consumer options, looking for ways to make it easier for consumers to repeat purchase.
+Some are exploring direct-to-consumer options, looking for ways to make it easier for consumers to repeat purchases.
 This shift in distribution will have a knock-on effect on brand strategy and media investment

 Engaging at-home consumers